gdkimaiyo/cs50x.practice/README.md

 of type float. **Yes**, that could work, **however**, that is a heavy handed solution.
 It is like using a forklift to lift a small piece of stone.

+### abstraction
+This program prompts for a positive integer, then finds the summation of numbers from 0 to that number.

+The **objective** of this program is to understand abstraction and loops.
+**Abstraction** is the use of functions to enable flexibility to reuse pieces of code.

 ### ternary
 This program demonstrates the use of **ternary** operator ?: in place of short conditional statements